HMPNK/CSA2.6/README.md

 # Default parameters
-CSA default parameters are currently tweaked for Pacbio RSII and ONT reads (30-60X) We have found that SEQUEL reads behave quite different, here adding the custom parameters for WTDBG2 helps: -l "-p 0 -k 15 -L5000 -A" .
-Play with -k 17,19,21.
+CSA default parameters are currently tweaked for Pacbio RSII and ONT reads (30-60X) We have found that SEQUEL reads behave quite different, here adding custom parameters for WTDBG2 helps: -l "-p 0 -k 15 -L5000 -A" .

 # TEST RUN ON YEAST OXFORD NANOPORE dataset:
 ```sh